Call-for-Code-for-Racial-Justice/Legit-Info/docs/STAGE3.md

 Installing collected packages: pip
 Successfully installed pip-20.2.2
 WARNING: pip is being invoked by an old script wrapper.
 This will fail in a future version of pip.
-Please see https://github.com/pypa/pip/issues/5599 for advice on fixing the underlying issue.
+Please see https://github.com/pypa/pip/issues/5599 for advice on the underlying issue.
 To avoid this problem you can invoke Python with '-m pip' instead of running pip directly.
 Collecting pipenv
   Downloading pipenv-2020.8.13-py2.py3-none-any.whl (3.9 MB)